INTERIOR DESIGN COURSES IN A

 - Stylising a room for a quality finish

-Each portfolio has a mood and fabric board (as examples), a 1:50 room plan with furniture, and a further board showing the short cut.
-Many students have benefitted "Your certificate got me this job" designer in Guildford and "I am now offering room schemes as part of my business" curtain maker in London.
-Others have created a beautiful home and gained much confidence.
+Each portfolio has a mood and fabric board (as examples), a 1:50 room plan with furniture, and a further board showing the clever short cut.
+Many students have benefitted "Your certificate got me this job" Guildford designer and "I am now offering room schemes as part of my business" London curtain maker.
+Others have created a beautiful home and gained confidence.